Energia All-Ireland League: Men’s Division 1A Play-Offs Review

 However, Clontarf’s well-oiled attack soon found its rhythm with skipper Matt D’Arcy have some key involvements and the pack producing quick ball for half-backs Conor Kelly and Angus Lloyd.

-D’Arcy’s centre partner Michael Courtney barged over in the 13th minute, swiftly followed by winger Cian O’Donoghue with a diving one-handed finish after D’Arcy’s expertly-floated long pass had released him.
+D’Arcy’s centre partner Michael Courtney barged over in the 13th minute, swiftly followed by winger Cian O’Donoghue with a diving one-handed finish after Kelly’s expertly-floated long pass had released him.

-O’Donoghue then doubled his tally in the left corner, benefiting from D’Arcy combining with Mick Kearney in the build-up.
+O’Donoghue then doubled his tally in the left corner, benefiting from D’Arcy combining with Fionn Gilbert in the build-up.
 15-6 in arrears, Con managed to answer back on the stroke of half-time.

 Billy Crowley’s short pass sprung John Forde in between two defenders and the flanker went on a superb rampaging 35-metre run in under the posts.